Prag8855/aab/content/guides/german-health-insurance.md

 ### Best public health insurance

 [Public health insurers](/glossary/Krankenkasse) have almost the same cost and coverage.[^85] The price difference is less than €20 per month after taxes.
-The biggest differences are customer service, and coverage of specific treatments.[^15] For example, one insurer can have better coverage for pregnancy, dental care or travel vaccinations.
+The biggest differences are customer service, and coverage of specific treatments.[^15] For example, one insurer can have better coverage for pregnancy, eyeglasses, dental care or travel vaccinations.

 **[Barmer](/out/barmer)** and **[Techniker Krankenkasse](/out/feather-tk)** are good English-speaking options.
 Barmer has the best English-language support and service for immigrants.[^57] Techniker Krankenkasse is also [very good](/guides/techniker-krankenkasse-review), and it's a little cheaper.{{ fail_on('2025-12-31') }}